matn7/CS-Notes/src/main/java/spring/spring-reactive.md

     .subscribe(Util.subscriber());
 }
 ```
-- current/main thread.
+* current/main thread.
-"current/main thread" is correct because the doFirst() operation is executed on the thread that is currently processing
+* "current/main thread" is correct because the `doFirst()` operation is executed on the thread that is currently processing
 the reactive chain.
-Since it is placed before any scheduling (like publishOn()), it runs on the main thread by default.
+Since it is placed before any scheduling (like `publishOn()`), it runs on the main thread by default.

-**Question 8: Which thread/thread pool will execute the doFirst ?.**
+**Question 8: Which thread/thread pool will execute the doFirst?.**
 ```java
 void main() {
   Flux.create(fluxSink -> {